Calendar integration

 Events on your daily notes page

-On a default Tana Core setup, the calendar events of the day will show up on your daily notes page as a search node in Agenda, a related content section.
+If you are on a Tana paid subscription, the calendar events of the day will show up on your daily notes page as a search node in Agenda, a related content section.
 If you want to learn more about how this works, see Related content.

 On this page, the Configure calendar sync option in the three-dotted menu on your daily notes navigation takes you to the Google Calendar settings: